healpy/healpy/README.rst

 Optional
 --------

-Healpy depends on the Healpix C++ and cfitsio C libraries.
+Healpy depends on the HEALPix C++ and cfitsio C libraries.
 Source code is include with Healpy and you do not have to install them separately.

 However, if you have them installed already, Healpy should detect and reuse